zoltanctoth/ceu-cloud-class/aws.md

 - `My AMIs`
 - `AWS Marketplace`
 - `Community AMIs`
-- In the `Quick Start` list we will select an Ubuntu AMI as our starting point
+- We will select `Amazon Linux 2 AMI (HVM), SSD Volume Type ` AMI as our starting point
 - The `Quick Start` AMIs section is a relatively short list of basic systems that have been chosen by Amazon as common starting points
 - These have some degree of "official" support and testing on AWS
 - The `My AMIs` section contains AMIs that you have created youself, perhaps using a `Quick Start` or `Community AMI` as a starting point